 In the report we’ve separated out Offices and Shopping Centre ratings – even if those ratings belong to the same portfolio.
 This is because these two sectors are inherently different and cannot be compared or grouped together.

 Energy ratings for office buildings are mandatory for all premises with NLA > 1000m2.
 This has resulted in a much higher average star rating for office buildings than shopping centres where all ratings undertaken are still voluntary and not always completed on an annual basis.

 Does the report include whole building ratings, base building ratings or both?

 The report includes both.
 The majority of ratings in the report are base building ratings.
 However, Property NSW’s portfolio rating is the only portfolio comprised solely of whole building ratings.

 Does the portfolio report include ALL companies with portfolio ratings?

-No. In February 2019 we invited all portfolios who have rated with NABERS to participate in the report.
-We received requests from 14 individual companies to obtain a portfolio rating.
-13 individual companies have made their results public in the report.
+No. In November 2021 we invited all portfolios who have rated with NABERS to participate in the report.
+25 individual companies have made their results public in the report.

 How often will the report be produced?

 How can my company take part in the next report?